sibvisions/reactUI.example/README.md

 }
 ```

-Note that the `baseUrl` property is **NOT** your browser URL, it is the URL to connect to VisionX Server.
+Note that the `baseUrl` property is **NOT** your browser URL, it is the URL to connect to application Server.

 ### Properties for the ReactUI Component
 Name | Type | Description